tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 ``GET /v1/mutable/:storage_index/shares``
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Retrieve a list indicating all shares available for the indicated storage index.
+Retrieve a set indicating all shares available for the indicated storage index.
 For example::

   [1, 5]